We’ve had this cabbage salad recipe on repeat lately! It’s so good and easily customisable to your taste!

 Just make sure to use the best of summer ingredients to maximise on the flavour.
 I love using small kirby cucumbers in my salads or thin English cucumbers.

-I also recently discovered the crazy variety radishes comes in and I’ve been buying them all!
-I love the long red and white ones.
+I have also fallen in love with the crazy variety radishes come in and I’ve been buying them all!
+The long red and white ones are my favourite.
 They look so cool but if you want bolder, spicier taste, go for the traditional round ones.